 Common symptoms are those of hypokalemia and hypocalcemia, with weakness and muscle cramps.
 Marked neuromuscular and central nervous system hyperirritability may produce tremors, athetoid movements, jerking, nystagmus, Babinski response, confusion, and disorientation.
 Cardiovascular manifestations include hypertension, tachycardia, and ventricular arrhythmias.

 Urinary excretion of magnesium exceeding 10–30 mg/day or a fractional excretion greater than 2% indicates renal magnesium wasting.
 Hypocalcemia and hypokalemia are often present.
 The ECG may show prolonged QT interval due to lengthening of the ST segment.
 PTH secretion is often suppressed (see Hypocalcemia).

 Magnesium oxide, 250–500 mg orally once or twice daily, is useful for treating chronic hypomagnesemia.
 Symptomatic hypomagnesemia requires intravenous magnesium sulfate 1–2 g over 5–60 minutes mixed in either dextrose 5% or 0.9% normal saline.
 Torsades de pointes in the setting of hypomagnesemia can be treated with 1–2 g of magnesium sulfate in 10 mL of dextrose 5% solution pushed intravenously over 15 minutes.
 Severe, non–life-threatening deficiency can be treated at a rate to 1–2 g/h over 3–6 hours.
 Magnesium sulfate may also be given intramuscularly in a dosage of 200–800 mg/day (8–33 mmol/day) in four divided doses.
-Serum levels must be ...
+Serum ...